veit/python-basics-tutorial/docs/libs/upload-install.rst

    Run this command before each release to ensure that all release tools are up to date.

-Now you can create your *Distribution Packages* with:
+Now you can create your :term:`Distribution Packages <Distribution Package>`
+with:

 .. code-block:: console